google/rxcppuniq/README.md

 moved through a stream processing pipeline, with unique ownership maintained.
 Pipelines themselves are also unique, having fully automated memory management.
 Pipelines can be produced and consumed asynchronously.
-The design is using strict flow control, that is, a consumer does not receive elements until he has requested them.
+The design is using strict flow control, that is, a consumer does not receive elements until they have requested them.

 This is not an officially supported Google product.